-By using its sharp fangs, the snouted cobra can deliver a dangerous mix of toxins that
+By using its sharp fangs, the snouted cobra can deliver a dangerous mix of toxins.

 Of course, some people are bitten by snouted cobras.
 A person walking in the snake’s habitat may step on one.
 When this snake is resting on the ground it blends into its surroundings very well.
 Other people are bitten while trying to handle this snake.

-If a bite occurs the first step is to get the person to a medical facility so quick treatment can be administered.
+If a bite occurs, the first step is to get the person to a medical facility so quick treatment can be administered.
 On the way to the hospital, the injured person should remain as still as they can.
-It’s important to take off any watches or jewelry so they won’t interfere if swelling occurs on the injured limb.
+It’s important to remove any watches or jewelry so they won’t interfere if swelling occurs on the injured limb.
 Apply a clean bandage and make sure it is providing moderate pressure to the bite wound.

-It may be tempting for the person to massage the bite wound in an effort to lessen the pain, but this should be avoided.
+It may be tempting for the person to massage the bite wound to lessen the pain, but this should be avoided.
 Massaging the wound can cause the venom to travel further into the person’s system.

 There’s an antivenom available to treat the bite of a snouted cobra.